All Products

 Document Center

-Upon completing the development and submission of an offline computing task, the Dataphin system automatically analyzes the data lineage of tables and fields within the task, verifies the task object's change type and content, and conducts a preliminary check to ensure the task meets submission requirements, thereby reducing the likelihood of erroneous submissions.
+When you complete the development and submission of an offline computing task, the Dataphin system automatically analyzes the data lineage of tables and fields within the task, verifies the task object's change type and content, and conducts a preliminary check to ensure the task meets submission requirements, reducing the likelihood of erroneous submissions.

 Data lineage parsing instructions

 Data lineage parsing instructions The system analyzes the data lineage in the development environment upon task submission and in the production environment upon task publication.
-The number of data lineage entries parsed is capped at 100,000 entries.
-Entries beyond this limit will not be recorded and will not appear in the asset catalog.
+The number of data lineage entries parsed is limited to 100,000 entries.
+Entries beyond this limit will not be recorded or appear in the asset catalog.

 Submission details instructions